-Article detailing Health and Safety Laws in the UK
+UK Health and Safety laws covered in the article;

 - Criminal & Civil laws

 - Company Directors Disqualification Act 1986

 1. Criminal & Civil Laws

 Laws are written codes of conduct setting rules for individual behaviour for the good of society have existed since Egyptian times, some 3000 years BC.

 The law is the cement of society and an essential medium for societal change.

 UK health and safety law is divided into two branches (or systems), civil and criminal which have different purposes.
 Any given event may give rise to both civil and criminal consequences.